pearsonkyle/GeneticNeuralNetwork/README.md

 # Genetic Neural Network
  A custom genetic algorithm is used to optimize the architecture of a neural network such that it can accurately calculate an arbitrary function for you.

 This started as a submission for the very first [/r/ProgrammerHumor hackathon, Over Engineered](https://www.reddit.com/r/ProgrammerHumor/comments/ckhow3/the_very_first_programmerhumor_hackathon_is_now/) .
 In the future when humankind forgets the fundamentals of mathematics artificial intelligence will be used to calculate it for you.
+Although, I forgot to submit it before going to Burning Man and missed the deadline.

 ## Requirements
 `pip install -r requirements.txt`
 - Numpy